MinecraftExchange/MinecraftExchangeServer/README.md

 all of the transactions that can be completed are finished, the Economy Server will then update the prices to reflect the new state of the economy.

-## This is an Economy Client for Bukkit
+## This is an Economy Server standalone.